 All of these holidays involved food and beverage traditions, meaning that grocers will see an increase in traffic around these times.

 Getting ready for holidays requires knowing what your customers need.

 The most hectic days around each holiday can be different for every store.
 Examine your past years’ sales to know whether you’re most likely to have crowded the Monday before Thanksgiving or the Saturday before Christmas.
 A Grocery Dive brief found that the Wednesday before Thanksgiving brings a 70-90 percent increase over baseline traffic in several major grocery chains.

 While there may be variation in crowds depending on your location, for the most part, the most popular products remain the same across the country.
 For example, ice, beers, hamburgers, and hot dogs are the most popular Fourth of July products.

 Prepare Your Store

 Once you know when and what to prepare for, you can start getting your store ready.
-Look at past sale in your POS System, COVID will make things a little different with restaurants slowly opening.
+Look at past sales in your POS System, COVID will make things a little different with restaurants slowly opening.
 There might be more catering opportunities.

 With an increase in traffic, you’ll have an increase in sales.
 Make sure that you have enough inventory to cover the holiday rush.
 You can also place vendor orders ahead of time, to have items ready for early shoppers and to prepare if your vendor closes for the holiday.
 Keep a close eye on your merchandise throughout the days and weeks leading up to the holiday to re-stock or re-order items.
-Also make sure to keep track of your online orders effecting your inventory.
+Also, make sure to keep track of your online orders affecting your inventory.

 Having a good POS system can change everything for grocers around the holidays.
 A POS system can track your sales volume, whether per hour or per day, but the best systems will also accurately monitor your inventory.
 If you’re looking for an excellent POS system to help you out during the holidays, check out IT Retail’s software for grocers, by grocers.